Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Experiments

 \textbf{Datasets.} We evaluate our approach on four public datasets, i.e., 50 Salads~\cite{stein2013combining}, YouTube Instructions (YTI)~\cite{alayrac2016unsupervised}, Breakfast~\cite{kuehne2014language}, and Desktop Assembly~\cite{kumar2022unsupervised}: \begin{itemize} \item \emph{50 Salads} includes 50 videos capturing 25 actors making 2 types of salads.
 The total duration of all videos is over 4.5 hours with an average of 10k frames per video.
 We test on 2 granularity levels, i.e., \emph{Eval} with 12 action classes and \emph{Mid} with 19 action classes.
 Following~\cite{kukleva2019unsupervised}, we use pre-computed features by~\cite{wang2013action}. \item \emph{YouTube Instructions (YTI)} contains 150 videos capturing 5 activities with 47 action classes in total and an average video length of about 2 minutes.
 These videos contain many background frames.
 We use pre-computed features provided by~\cite{alayrac2016unsupervised}. \item \emph{Breakfast} includes 70 hours of videos (30 seconds to a few minutes long per video) capturing 10 cooking activities with 48 action classes in total.
 We follow~\cite{sener2018unsupervised} to use pre-computed features proposed by~\cite{kuehne2016end}. \item \emph{Desktop Assembly} contains 2 sets of videos. \emph{Orig} contains 76 videos of 4 actors performing desktop assembly in a fixed order. \emph{Extra} includes all \emph{Orig} videos and additionally 52 videos with permuted and missing steps, yielding 128 videos in total.
 We evaluate on both sets using pre-computed features provided by~\cite{kumar2022unsupervised}. \end{itemize}

 \textbf{Evaluation Metrics.} Following~\cite{sener2018unsupervised,kukleva2019unsupervised,kumar2022unsupervised}, we perform Hungarian matching between ground truth and predicted segments, which is conducted at the activity level.
-This is in contrast with the Hungarian matching performed at the video level in~\cite{aakur2019perceptual,sarfraz2021temporally,du2022fast}, which usually yields better results due to more fine-grained matching~\cite{vidalmata2021joint}.
+This is unlike the Hungarian matching performed at the video level in~\cite{aakur2019perceptual,sarfraz2021temporally,du2022fast}.
+Note that video-level segmentation, e.g., ABD~\cite{du2022fast}, (i.e., segmenting just a single video) is a sub-problem and in general easier than activity-level segmentation, e.g., our work, (i.e., jointly segmenting and clustering frames across all videos).
+Due to space limits, we convert video-level segmentation results of ABD~\cite{du2022fast} to activity-level segmentation results via K-Means and evaluate them in the supplementary material.
 We compute Mean Over Frames (MOF), i.e., the percentage of frames with correct predictions averaged over all activities, and F1-Score, i.e., the harmonic mean of precision and recall, where only positive detections with more than 50\% overlap with ground truth segments are considered.
 We compute F1-Score for each video and take the average over all videos.